gamepopper/texpack/README.md

 -m, --metadata        Input metadata file in json format. (*) -e, --pretty          Generated json file will be human readable.
 -t, --trim            Trim input images.
+-X, --file-extention  Include file-extension for sprite filenames with output, regardless of type used.
 -i, --indentation     Number of spaces for indentation, 0 to use tabs (default).
 -u, --premultiplied   Atlas images will have premultiplied alpha.
 -b, --alpha-bleeding  Post-process atlas image with an alpha bleeding algorithm.